 A Tentative Tract Map for the development of the Specific Plan shall be submitted, reviewed, and approved by the Planning Commission and City Council in accordance with Title 16, Subdivisions of the SMMC and consistent with the applicable provisions of the land use, mobility, pedestrian and paving, landscaping, tree and planting, open space, wall and fence, parks and recreation, infrastructure, development regulations, and design guidelines contained within this Specific Plan.
 As part of the Tentative Tract Map process, a new legal lot will be formed directly north of the Retreat Center (shown in orange on Figure 1-2).
 This lot will be one of three parcels to be conserved as open space and will be rezoned to the Open Space zone in the City's Zoning Code.
-The lot will be subject to a conservation easement prohibiting habitable structures from being constructed and will be for restricted use area.
+The lot will be for restricted use area.